 Now the fun part.
-Instamatic cameras were made to be easy, very simple, often without any settings.
-You would just point, shoot, crank.
-BUT, the old 126 film had strange perforations on the top side, with one registration hole per image: a needle entering into the film’s hole would stop the film at its correct position and arm the shutter.
-135 film have completely different perforations, so the the needle will stop the film before it reaches the right position for the next photo.
-To avoid overlapping exposures, you have to take a black exposure (covering the lens with your hand) after every proper photo.
-Note that the frames will not have a consistent placement: some will be more distant, others may be very close.
-In some cameras you will have to take two dark shots after one proper exposure.
-Also note that the 35mm film’s bottom perforations are inside the framing area: your photos will have sprocket holes at the top.
+Instamatic cameras were made to be easy and simple, often having very basic settings.
+Note that 126 film had particular perforations, with one registration hole per image: a needle entering into the film’s hole would stop the film at its correct position and arm the shutter.
+135 film have completely different perforations, so the the needle will block the film before it reaches the correct position for the next photo.
+So, to avoid overlapping exposures, you have to take 2 or 3 “black” exposures (covering the lens with your hand) after every proper photo.

 RESPOOLING THE FILM

-The next operation must be done in total dark: your exposed film will be out of the cartridge until this procedure is finished.
+The next operation must be done in total dark: your exposed film will be out of the cartridge until the following procedure is finished.

 - Prepare a strip of adhesive tape.

 - Open the FAKMATIC cartridge and take the film out (now it’s all rolled around the take-up spool).

 - Tape the end of the exposed film to the one that is on the canister.
 Be sure it’s firmly attached and aligned as straight as possible.

-- Start slowly and make sure that the taped part enters nicely into the canister.
-Help it go smooth by gently pushing it with your fingers.
+- Start winding slowly and be sure that the taped part enters nicely into the canister.
 Keep on spooling until all of the film is into the canister.

 YOU’RE DONE!
 TURN ON THE LIGHT AND SMILE.
-If you take the film to the lab for development.
-Explain that it’s not a normal 35mm film.
-Also, tell the lab people that part of the exposure is in the sprocket holes zones, in case you want them to scan or print it for you.
+If you take the film to the lab for development explain that it’s not a normal 35mm film.
+Remember to tell the lab people that part of the exposure is in the sprocket holes area in case you want them to scan it or print it for you.

-OPERATING CONDITIONS.
 The Camerhack adapters come as-is and without warranty.
-Use at your camera’s risk.
-If your camera has not been used for a long time, check that it’s still in good working conditions: no rust, or dry grease, or dust, or dirt… The feed mechanism in cameras that were left unused for a long time could be very tight and cause a strong tension on the spools during the film advancement.
+Before use, check that your camera is still in good working conditions.
+The feed mechanism in cameras that were left unused for a long time can be very tight and cause a strong tension on the spools during the film advancement.
 Beacuse of the interaction between the 35mm film perforations and the shutter’s pin, the film may break along the sprocket holes.
 Use at your camera’s or film’s risk.